m13253/VxWireguard-Generator/Readme.md

 # They will have IPv4 addresses fixed and IPv6 addresses dynamically calculated on demand
 vwgen add wg-meshvpn node1 node2 node3

-# Set endpoint of node1 and node2, leave empty for node3 so it will do auto-discovery
+# Set endpoint of node1 and node2 to their public IP addresses (either IPv4 or IPv6 will work), leave empty for node3 so it will do auto-discovery
 vwgen set wg-meshvpn node node1 endpoint '[2001:db8:1::1]:1234' listen-port 1234
 vwgen set wg-meshvpn node node2 endpoint '[2001:db8:2::1]:2345' listen-port 2345
 vwgen set wg-meshvpn node node3 listen-port 3456